Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-acls-to-cluster.md

 # Synchronize ACLs to cluster

-To synchronize ACLs from Klaw to an Apache Kafka cluster, follow the procedure below, which involves displaying the ACLs in Klaw and creating them on the Apache Kafka cluster.
+To synchronize ACLs from Klaw to an Apache Kafka® cluster, follow the procedure below, which involves displaying the ACLs in Klaw and creating them on the Apache Kafka cluster.